ovh/docs/pages/web/web-paas/overview-structure/guide.en-ie.md

 ## Router

-There is always exactly one Router per cluster.
+There is always exactly one router per cluster.

 The router of a cluster is a single nginx process.
 It's configured by the `routes.yaml` file.